-- pants with holes of any shape or size ABOVE the knee, patches, emblems, and clothing with designs, or written slogans in poor taste, or writing on the rear of pants; - 2. paiamas and house shoes - 3. extremely tight or revealing clothing, or oversized clothing; - 4. clothing that does not cover the midriff or reveals cleavage; - 5. shorts or short skirts that do not come below the finger tips for girls at middle or high school levels; - 6. leggings without clothing that reaches the fingertip or below - 7. spaghetti -strap shirts; - 8. shirts that cover only one shoulder; - 9. shirts unbuttoned:
+- holes, patches, emblems, and clothing with designs, or written slogans in poor taste, or writing on the rear of pants; - 2. pajamas and house shoes - 3. extremely tight or revealing clothing, or oversized clothing; - 4. clothing that does not cover the midriff or reveals cleavage; - 5. shorts or short skirts that do not come below the finger tips for girls at middle or high school levels;

-- 10. belts which are not buckled; - 11. trench coats and duster style coats are not allowed; - jewelry that is a health or safety hazard or that depicts weapons of violence, drugs, or alcohol may not be worn.
+- 6. leggings without clothing that reaches the fingertip or below - 7. spaghetti -strap shirts; - 8. shirts that cover only one shoulder; - 9. shirts unbuttoned; - 10. belts which are not buckled: - 11. trench coats and duster style coats are not allowed; - jewelry that is a health or safety hazard or that depicts weapons of violence, drugs, or alcohol may not be worn.
 Jewelry in pierced body parts is not allowed except in the ears.
-Jewelry with spikes is not allowed; - 13. muscle shirts or sleeveless jerseys without a t-shirt under them: - 14. sunglasses, hats, caps, do rags, or other headgear on school property or school buses.
+Jewelry with spikes is not allowed; - muscle shirts or sleeveless jerseys without a t-shirt under them; - sunglasses, hats, caps, do rags, or other headgear on school property or school buses.